ogait001/academic-profile/_posts/2026-07-04-the-condensed-cross.md

 ## I. The Past That Does Not Leave

 Two results of this topology are presupposed here and argued elsewhere; they are recalled, not re-derived.
-The first is condensation: every present gathers the preceding state into itself rather than succeeding it, so that the past survives not as a set of still-existing moments trailing behind us but by ceasing to be a moment and becoming a constitution — the settled shape, the structural inertia, of the one who now exists (*The Weight of the Present*).
-The second is the distinction of levels: the past is not one province of reality alongside present and future but the only wholly actualized dimension of a person's temporal being, condensed entire into whatever the present now is, whether or not memory can recover it (*When Is the Present?*).
+The first is condensation: every present gathers the preceding state into itself rather than succeeding it, so that the past survives not as a set of still-existing moments trailing behind us but by ceasing to be a moment and becoming a constitution — the settled shape, the structural inertia, of the one who now exists ([*The Weight of the Present: On Condensation, Grace, and the Continuity of Becoming*](https://oscargaitan.org/metaphysics/philosophical%20theology/ontology/catholic%20philosophy/thomism/2026/07/02/the-weight-of-the-present.html)).
+The second is the distinction of levels: the past is not one province of reality alongside present and future but the only wholly actualized dimension of a person's temporal being, condensed entire into whatever the present now is, whether or not memory can recover it ([*When Is the Present?
+On the Invariant Now and Temporal Actuality*](https://oscargaitan.org/metaphysics/ontology/philosophical%20theology/catholic%20philosophy/thomism/2026/07/03/when-is-the-present.html)).

 *The past is accumulated, not left behind.*